-I spent an hour practising, up and down our lane to Haad Salad Villa and went for a solo ride to Haad Yao, conquering the incredibly steep hills on the way.
+I spent an hour practicing, up and down our lane to Haad Salad Villa and went for a solo ride to Haad Yao, conquering the incredibly steep hills on the way.

 We had a lovely family moped ride to Thong Sala

-Riding a moped on Ko Phangan is really pleasant,there is nice scenery and interesting things to look at.
-The other drivers are thin on the ground and considerate to bikes.
+Riding a moped on Ko Phangan is really pleasant.
+There is nice scenery and interesting things to look at.
+The other drivers are very thin on the ground and considerate to bikes.

-The boys enjoyed the ride and were great passengers, Boo and I were singing, having a lovely time.
+The boys enjoyed the ride and were great passengers, Boo and I were singing and having a lovely time.
 I was feeling really proud of myself for learning a new trick.

 We pulled into Thong Sala and decided to stop for an ice cream at the 7-11.